METS-Programme/ugandaemr-usermanual/upgrading.md

 1. Backup UgandaEMR
 2. Stop Tomcat
 2. Clean up the existing installation by:
-  * Delete the following from the C:\Program Files\UgandaEMR\apache-tomcat\webapps folder:
+  * Delete the following from the C:\Program Files\UgandaEMR\UgandaEMRTomcat\webapps folder:
     * openmrs.war
     * openmrs folder
   * Delete all the modules in the directory C:\Application Data\OpenMRS\modules which is where any modules uploaded from the administration interface are stored.
 The modules in this directory override those added to the WAR file